HeroOfDungeon/Kara.cs-Addon/README.md

 Take a look at row 37 in the document

 # How-To install
-Drag and replace main file in the Kara main folder
+Drag and replace all files in the Kara main folder